pbeukema/LabHacks/readme.md

 * You will have some days or weeks where nothing worked.
 I found that in those cases it is productive to have a "rainy day" folder containing interesting analyses/figures you have not yet shown.

 ##  Survival Guides
-* Finally have a long look at this [Survival Guide](http://karpathy.github.io/2016/09/07/phd/) for PH.d students, written by Andrej Karpathy, a stanford CS Ph.D, and the current director of AI at Tesla.
+* Have a long look at this [Survival Guide](http://karpathy.github.io/2016/09/07/phd/) for PH.d students, by Andrej Karpathy, CS Ph.D, and the current director of AI at Tesla.
 * Ronald Azuma's [retrospective](http://www.cs.unc.edu/~azuma/hitch4.html) on graduate school
 * Randy Pausch on [time management](https://www.youtube.com/watch?v=oTugjssqOT0)